 - If you swipe up and your phone automatically opens an app on your phone (if you have the Amazon, Target, and Nordstrom apps on your phone for example), the blogger should still get credit for the sale.

 If you’re shopping on a computer, you don’t have to buy immediately for the blogger to get the commission.
 Clicking the link will create a cookie on your computer that remains active for a certain time frame set by the retailer.
-Some retailers have a cookie window of 24 hours, while others can last up to 30 days.
+Some retailers have a cookie window of 24 hours, while others can last up to 30 days, so that blogger still has the opportunity to receive a commission from your purchase.

 Do bloggers get everything for free?